johnheenan/minform/README.md

 - `npm update` updates packages, but does not automatically update parallel `_includes_minform/blades` if blades updated.
 - `npm run syncblades` will copy and automatically edit updated relevant blades templates from `_includes/blades` used in parallel directory `_includes_minform/blades`.
 A shorter way is to run `npm i`.

+## Prerequesites

+Basically node/npm for a non root user with `/bin/sh` pre-installed.

+If you have command interpreter `/bin/sh`  (or symbolic link to), then `npm` from `node` will use this for POSIX shell operations.

+A POSIX compliant shell and file system for use with `npm run` that includes support for `ln` and `rm` is required.

+So, any desktop OS with a Linux kernel, macOS, Windows with WSL, any mobile or tablet OS with app which supports a POSIX compliant shell, any embedded system with Busybox and a way to install packages, such as with `curl` and piping to `sh`.
+Further information to be provided.

+What is not supported is Windows using `cmd` for `npm run`.
+Install WSL if using Windows.

+It is expected to use `rsync` for uploading files.
+Normally this is pre installed.

+While `git` is not required, it is expected for advanced use.

+Never install and run node/npm for user root.
+This may not be practical for embedded systems.

 ## Configuration